carriere4/carriere4/README.md

 ### Hi there.
 I'm the old man.
 Wouldn't have it any other way.
-You can stay on my lawn if you are nice.
+You can stay on my lawn if you're nice.

 - 🔭 I’m currently working on Scandy stuff - 3D scanning on mobile devices.
 Also learning to code when I have time.
 Which isn't a lot.
 - 🌱 I’m currently learning python + javascript.
 Also trying to write better tickets when I do the PM thing.